9 Reasons to Pick Uruguay as your Nearshore Service Provider

 #6 Cultural Affinity with the US and Europe

 Picture the typical Uruguayan.
 Would you be surprised to know they are nearly all descendants of Spanish and Italian immigrants?
 Uruguay also has received much cultural influence from the U.S. Uruguayans love to host barbecues where they eat their asado (steak) and don’t get them started on soccer, aka fútbol!
-Due to the similarities, there’s less cultural misunderstandings when working with Uruguayans than service providers from other continents such as Asia.
+Due to the similarities, there are less cultural misunderstandings when working with Uruguayans than service providers from other continents such as Asia.

 #7 Convenient Time Zone (GMT-3)

-Aligned with the East coast of the United States, Uruguay is in the perfect spot to communicate with US clients as well as those in the UK and Western Europe.
+Aligned with the east coast of the United States, Uruguay is in the perfect spot to communicate with US clients as well as those in the UK and Western Europe.
 When you hire an Uruguayan company, there’s no need to worry about whether they are asleep when you come into serious problems that need to be fixed ASAP!
 Working with Uruguay means real-time communication.
 No need to stay up late or wake up extremely early to work with an offshore team.

 #8 Multinational Companies Are Already Taking Notice